 Return from Enforcement Officers (Bailiffs)

-If the Enforcement Officers are unable to recover the monies, the account is returned to us with the reason why.
-(This is known as certificated Nulla Bona (PDF: 157Kb / pages).
+If the Enforcement Officers are unable to recover the monies, they will inform us of the reasons why.
+This is a certificated Nulla Bona.

-At this stage the Recovery Team will write to a customer advising them of their intention to take them to Court for committal proceedings, this is a last chance letter (PDF: 17Kb / pages) and, even at this stage, we encourage them to pay by instalments.
+We will write to you advising you of our intention to take you to Court.
+Even at this stage, we encourage you to pay by instalments.

-If our last chance offer is ignored, a thorough review of the whole case is carried out.
-If the decision is to take the case forward to Court, a committal warning letter is sent to the customer telling them we now intend to begin committal to prison proceedings; it urges the customer to make contact.
-Failure to make contact results in the Recovery Court Officer applying to the Magistrates for a summons (PDF: 121Kb / 1 page) to secure the appearance of the customer before the Court.
-At Court our officer will present the case for us and will refer to all necessary evidence.
-The customer will have the chance to explain to the Magistrates why they have not paid as demanded.
-The Court Officer will ask that the Magistrates find the customer guilty of wilful refusal, or culpable neglect, in not paying Council Tax and that they be given a term of imprisonment in line with current guidelines.
-We are bound by the Court's decision and any alteration to that decision has to be made by the Court itself.
-The Magistrates have the option of committing to prison, remitting part, or all of the debt, or making an order for payments by weekly, fortnightly, or monthly instalments, which are monitored by our Court Officer and reported back to the Magistrates on a date fixed by the Court for review.
+If you ignore our last chance offer, a thorough review is undertaken.
+If the decision is to take the case forward to Court, we will send you a committal warning letter.
+It urges you to make contact.
+Failure to make contact results in our officer applying to the Magistrates for a committal summons.
+The summons is to secure the appearance of you before the Court.
+At Court, our officer will present our case for us.
+Our officer will refer to all necessary evidence.
+You will have the chance to explain why you did not pay, as demanded.
+The officer will ask that the Magistrates find you guilty of not paying Business Rates.
+The officer will request that you receive a term of imprisonment, in line with current guidelines.
+The Court's decision is final.
+The Magistrates have the option of:

 - Remitting part, or all the debt; or